epydemia/ColonnineJS/README.md

-# ⚡ ColonnineJS
+# ⚡ Next-To-X

-**ColonnineJS** is a lightweight web app that shows your real-time GPS position, direction of travel, and nearby EV charging stations along the same highway, filtered based on your heading.
+**Next-To-X** is a lightweight web app that shows your real-time GPS position, direction of travel, and nearby EV charging stations along the same highway, filtered based on your heading.

 ---